Beside the Mountain

 Jump to Recipe Print Recipe

-Refreshing and healthy, these super easy mango popsicles are perfect for a summer treat!
-Use fresh or frozen mango to make these simple 1 ingredient popsicles with your kids!
-Included is also a strawberry mango popsicle flavor!
+Refreshing and healthy, these frozen mango popsicles are perfect for a summer treat!
+Use just mango to make these simple one-ingredient popsicles, add strawberries for a little twist.
+If you love yellow fruit try this mango smoothie or these peach mango popsicles!

 bright-yellow-homemade-easy-mango-popsicles-on-a-plate-with-ice